Executive Summary

 Algorithms

-• is a parametric model
+• is a parametric model that can be used for regression problems

 • parameters are estimated to minimize the sum of squared errors in training data

 • is a natively more interpretable algorithm; More so, if the number of features is low and the features are not highly correlated.
 Can use the parameter estimates to understand the relative importance of features and the direction of their relationship with the outcome.
 Interpretation is often improved further by scaling the features.
+The use of parameter estimates and their standard errors for inferential testing also helps with explanation and interpretability.

-• variance is relatively unless number of features is high or ratio of features to N is high.
+• variance is relatively low unless number of features is high or ratio of features to N is high.
 Correlations among features (multicollinearity) can also increase variance.

 Typical feature engineering steps include: